noobshow/terms/tos/eu.md

 ### 10. Privacy and Data Protection

 **a.
-Privacy:** You acknowledge that you have received, read in full and agree with the terms of our [Privacy Policy](https://stripe.com/<%= @country.downcase %>/privacy) linked to and incorporated into this Agreement by reference.
+Privacy:** You acknowledge that you have received, read in full and agree with the terms of our [Privacy Policy](https://stripe.com/{{country_code}}/privacy) linked to and incorporated into this Agreement by reference.
 Our Privacy Policy contains your consent to our collection, use, retention, and disclosure of personal information as well as other matters set forth therein and which explains how and for what purposes we collect, use, retain, disclose, and safeguard the information you provide to us.

 **b.
 Data Protection:** Protection of personal data are very important to us.
-Stripe will comply with the applicable data protection laws, including in particular, the adoption of laws consistent with the EU Directive 95/46/EC (“EU Data Directive”) binding in <%= @country_name %>, as amended from time to time.
+Stripe will comply with the applicable data protection laws, including in particular, the adoption of laws consistent with the EU Directive 95/46/EC (“EU Data Directive”) binding in {{country_name}}, as amended from time to time.

 For any personal data processed on your behalf under this Agreement, Stripe and you both agree that you are the data controller and we are the data processor in relation to that data.
 We shall process the personal data only in accordance with the terms of this Agreement and lawful instructions reasonably given by you to us from time to time.
 We will employ appropriate technical and organisational measures to protect such personal data.
 As data processor, Stripe may appoint sub-processors for parts of its processing of personal data, provided however, that the sub-processor assumes the same obligations as are imposed on Stripe as data processor.